Winter-Reed Teacher Loan Repayment

 Initial Eligibility:

-• Be under contract as a teacher or librarian in a Mississippi public school district.
+• Be under contract as a full-time teacher or librarian in a Mississippi public school district.
 Teachers in a geographical critical shortage area will be given priority.

 • Hold a bachelor’s degree from a regionally accredited college or university.